ProteinIQ

 Comparison to traditional docking

-Advantages of DiffDock-L:
+Advantages of DiffDock-L

-• Better handling of flexible ligands
+• Better handling of flexible ligands: Generative approach naturally models conformational flexibility

-Traditional methods (AutoDock, Vina, GOLD):
+Traditional methods (AutoDock Vina, GNINA)

-• More interpretable scoring functions
+• More interpretable: Physics-based scoring functions provide mechanistic insights

 For most drug discovery applications, DiffDock-L provides the best balance of accuracy and ease of use.